Find results with:

 Story Circle ProgramsRecommended for ages 2 to 5, 45-minute sessions

 This literacy based program to engage our youngest visitors and their families in historic objects and museum settings.
 During each program, museum staff will read a story to children, teach a hands-on craft or other activity and then give a guided tour of a museum gallery.
 Each hour session costs $5.00 per participant, chaperones and teachers are free.

 Choose from the following thematic story times:

-- Investigate transportation and Michigan made automobiles with Cool Cars by Tony Mitton and Ant Parker.
+- Investigate transportation and Michigan-made automobiles.
+Cool Cars by Tony Mitton and Ant Parker

 - Discover what life on a farm is like.
 Click Clack Moo:Cows That Type by Doreen Cronin